-To help inform the debate about safety in schools, the Children’s Commissioner Office has spoken to 39 of the 57 managers of NHS nurseries attached to hospitals in England and currently open.
+To help inform the debate about safety in schools, the Children’s Commissioner Office has spoken to 44 managers of NHS nurseries (covering 48 different settings) attached to hospitals in England and currently open.
 The children attending these nurseries are generally from families with health workers.
-Our survey showed that on average the nurseries were operating at around 46% capacity.
+Our survey showed that on average the nurseries were operating at around 45% capacity.

 The nurseries told us:

 One nursery manager told us:

 “Although children are thought to be super spreaders, so far this has not been our experience.
 Several of our parents have been off with Covid so children have been excluded for 14 days obviously, but no outbreaks with children or staff within the nursery.
 My main concern is the worries of the staff and supporting their mental health in these circumstances.”

 “The challenge is the rug is pulled out from under you – one minute life was all normal, then we had this situation where everything was changing, everything was a bit uncertain, you’ve had to respond to those changes and different ways of working .. we had a few staff that felt anxious about coming into work but they’ve felt assured by the control measures.”

 The Children’s Commissioner accepts that there is no 100% safe option in the absence of a Covid-19 vaccine.
 Maintaining social distancing among very young children is clearly not feasible or practical, but in other countries where nurseries or primary schools have already reopened, we know that risks have been managed by: